jaequery/docker-deploy/README.md

 * rsync -avzr ./site.com jae@server.com:~/sites/site.com
 * ssh jae@server.com "cd ~/sites/site.com && docker-compose up -d"

+Well folks, that's pretty much it.
+If you like to keep things super simple, I believe this is as simple as it gets.

 ### For Virtual Hosting ###

 I am often surprised to come across those who have not yet realized the power of jwilder/proxy.